Microsoft/azure-docs.pt-pt/articles/notification-hubs/xamarin-notification-hubs-push-notifications-android-gcm.md

     }
     ```

-6. Adicione as seguintes instruções using para `MainActivity.cs`:
+6. Adicione as seguintes instruções using a `MainActivity.cs`:

     ```csharp
     using Android.Util;